 It is estimated that NEAT can represent up to 50% of the total calories you burn each day, although this number can vary quite a bit depending on your activity level.

 Modifying your daily routine can increase calorie burn to speed up weight loss with minimal effort.

 Parking back in the parking lot, taking the stairs instead of the elevator, walking during your lunch break, and stretching every 30 minutes are simple ways to add more movement to your day.

 Non-exercise activity thermogenesis (NEAT) accounts for up to 50% of the total number of calories you burn daily.
 Moving more throughout the day can help you burn more calories to increase weight loss.

 - While losing 10 pounds in a month may seem like a great goal, it is entirely possible by making a few simple modifications to your diet and lifestyle.

-- Take one step at a time and make a few small changes each week to lose weight safely and sustainably, keeping it off for the long haul.
+- Take one step at a time and make a few minor weekly changes to lose weight safely and sustainably, keeping it off for the long haul.

-- With a little patience and hard work, you can reach your weight loss goals and improve your overall health in the process.
+- With a bit of patience and hard work, you can reach your weight loss goals and improve your overall health in the process.